Yonom/BitSend/BitSend spec.md

 # Packets

-Infrmation is sent through packets.
+Information is sent through packets.
 Each packet has 4 bytes.
 The way packets are transported is implementation dependent.

 ## Data packets